 Inflatable water parks with floating obstacle courses are the latest summertime craze, popping up in lakes and bays statewide.
-These installations are a mix of obstacle courses and bouncy houses on the water–and they're incredibly fun, especially for older kids—so suit up, grab a life vest, and jump in!
+These installations are a mix of obstacle courses and bouncy houses on the water–and they're incredibly fun, especially for older kids.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.